 MOVES3.1 requires hourly temperature and relative humidity data by specific month of the year.
-The 2017 meteorological data used in the MAG 2023 Five Percent Plan for PM-10 were used for the conformity analysis for the Pinal nonattainment areas.
-Meteorological data for Casa Grande in 2017 were obtained from the National Centers for Environmental Information (https://www.ncdc.noaa.gov/IPS/Icd/Icd.html).
-Specifically, average temperature and relative humidity from three individual seasons were utilized in Pinal County.
-The same hourly average temperature and relative humidity data for three seasons were applied for Pinal County and the West Pinal PM-10 Nonattainment Area.
-The meteorological data for Pinal County conformity analyses is provided in Table 8.
+The 2017 meteorological data used in the MAG 2023 Five Percent Plan for PM-10 were used for the conformity analysis for the West Pinal PM-10 and West Central Pinal PM-2.5 nonattainment areas.
+Specifically, average temperature and relative humidity for each month of 2017 were utilized in Pinal County (see Table 9).